seanox/devwex/README.md

 CR: HTTP(S) - CGI: Update of the PHP preparation
 CR: HTTP(S) - CGI: Change of the option [P] to [D]
 CR: HTTP(S) - Directory Index: Optimization / reduction of code
+CR: HTTP(S) - Directory Index: Omission of the formatting of the file size
 CR: Worker: Optimization / reduction of code
 CR: Remote: Optimization / reduction of code
 CR: Sources: Update of the comment format